practo/k8s-worker-pod-autoscaler/README.md

 Flags:
-      --aws-regions string            comma separated aws regions of SQS (default "ap-south-1,ap-southeast-1") -h, --help                          help for run
+      --aws-regions string            comma separated aws regions of SQS (default "ap-south-1,ap-southeast-1") --beanstalk-poll-interval int   the duration (in seconds) for which the beanstalk receive message call waits for a message to arrive (default 3)
+  -h, --help                          help for run
-      --kube-config string            path of the kube config file, if not specified in cluster config is used --resync-period int             sync period for the worker pod autoscaler (default 20) --sqs-long-poll-interval int    the duration (in seconds) for which the sqs receive message call waits for a message to arrive (default 20)
+      --kube-config string            path of the kube config file, if not specified in cluster config is used --queue-services string         comma separated queue services, the WPA will start with (default "sqs,beanstalkd") --resync-period int             sync period for the worker pod autoscaler (default 20) --sqs-long-poll-interval int    the duration (in seconds) for which the sqs receive message call waits for a message to arrive (default 20)
       --sqs-short-poll-interval int   the duration (in seconds) after which the next sqs api call is made to fetch the queue length (default 20)